GP-Stanley/tech264-terraform/terraform.md

 ## Which is better: push or pull configuration management?
-There’s no definitive "better" model—it depends on the use case.
+There’s no definitive "better" model — it depends on the use case.

 <br>